 By Sarah Reynolds Lasser

-Sarah Reynolds Lasser is Director of Sales for Destination Marketing at the Aspen Chamber Resort Association.
-She enjoys traveling the world and lives the Aspen idea of mind, body and spirit.
+Sarah Reynolds Lasser is the Director of Sales for Destination Marketing at the Aspen Chamber Resort Association.
+She enjoys traveling the world and lives Aspen’s mind, body and spirit idea.